Code-Institute-Submissions/portfolio-8/README.md

 In order to make a good and deliberate start with this project, careful consideration was given first to the exact data flows that will become part of the (dynamic) content of the website.
 I have decided to use a non-relational data structure (No SQL).
 This because it is quite straightforward to link recipes (as a main part / general data) to different subcategories (authors, geographic data, difference in dishes, etc.)
-Based on the studied theory, I came to the conclusion that the combination of Flask, MongoDB and Heroku will work well.
+Based on the studied theory of the Data Centric module, I came to the conclusion that the combination of Flask, MongoDB and Heroku will work well.

-Drafts and the final version of the database schema can be found in the following folder: https://drive.google.com/open?id=1-JhsaICva--uwgd_QD44ifeaJxX9_GPm
+The database schema can be found in the following folder: https://drive.google.com/open?id=1-JhsaICva--uwgd_QD44ifeaJxX9_GPm